 Edited Book

 Drone Aesthetics: War, Culture, Ecology.
-(Co-edited with Michael Richardson) Technographies Series, Open Humanities Press, forthcoming.
+(Co-edited with Michael Richardson) Technographies Series, Open Humanities Press, 2024.

 Introductions and Edited Special Issues